sei-protocol/sei-chain/sei-tendermint/docs/nodes/configuration.md

 trust-height = 0
 trust-hash = ""

+# Backfill sequentially fetches after state sync completes, verifies and stores light blocks in reverse order.
+# The actual backfill process will stop if it meets either backfill-blocks or backfill-duration condition
+# backfill-blocks means it will keep reverse fetching up to backfill-blocks number of blocks behind state sync position
+# backfill-duration means it will keep fetching up to backfill-duration old time
+backfill-blocks = 0
+backfill-duration = "0s"

 # The trust period should be set so that Tendermint can detect and gossip misbehavior before
 # it is considered expired.
 For chains based on the Cosmos SDK, one day less than the unbonding
 # period should suffice.